dbt-labs/dbt-core/.github/README.md

       aws-region: us-east-1
   ```

-2. Then access with the aws command that comes installed on the action runner machines
+- Then access with the aws command that comes installed on the action runner machines

   ```yaml
   - name: Copy Artifacts from S3 via CLI
     run: aws s3 cp ${{ env.s3_bucket }} . --recursive
   ```

+### Testing

+- Depending on what your action does, you may be able to use [act](https://github.com/nektos/act) to test the action locally.
+Some features of GitHub actions do not work with act, among those are reusable workflows.
+If you can't use act, you'll have to push your changes up before being able to test.
+This can be slow.

+- View _all_ action output from the [actions](https://github.com/dbt-labs/dbt-core/actions) tab.
+Workflow results last 1 year.

+- View the action output for your PR in the **Checks** tab of the PR.
+This only shows the most recent run.